erikbrgr/gistbuilder/README.md

 Gistbuilder is a command-line tool to create GitHub gists from Markdown files.
 It will pull all the Markdown code blocks from a Markdown file and create a multi-file gist.

 Gistbuilder was first introduced in the article Create Beautiful Embedded Code Without the Hassle of Creating Github Gists on Medium.
-Read the article here (as soon as it is published).
+Read the article [here](https://levelup.gitconnected.com/create-beautiful-embedded-code-without-the-hassle-of-creating-github-gists-fe6ce2fa0109).

 ## Quick Start